Rkiefe/MagFEM2/README.md

 $\int_\Omega (1+\chi)\nabla u \cdot \nabla \phi dV = \int_\Omega \chi \vec{H}_{ext} \cdot \nabla \phi dV$

 $\Omega$ is the magnetic domain.
 Unfortunately, the surrouding region (air) also has to be solved for, because of the "open boundary problem".
 You can implement BEM to deal with this issue and only solve for the internal (magnetic) region.

+## Notes on the method
+One version (main) uses the Lagrange multiplier method to force a unique solution on the magnetic potential.
+A second version (dirichlet.m) of the code uses a more straightforward approach which is to impose a Dirichlet boundary condition, u = 0 on the outside boundary.